 Change the attributes by moving the cursor to the various fields and typing over the information in the field.
-Use Table 3-3 on page 3-5 to help you determine the settings for the setup attributes.
+Use Table 3-3 to help you determine the settings for the setup attributes.

 Press Send to save the attributes on this panel.